ridem/heroku-buildpack-ffmpeg-latest/README.md

 A Heroku buildpack for ffmpeg that always downloads the latest [static build](http://johnvansickle.com/ffmpeg/).
 Unlike other build packs, I never compile anything.

+If the static build can't be downloaded, the last version from the cache will be used.

 ## Usage

 Run the following from the heroku command line: